Odd Girl Out: Plot

 When her mother confronts her for being truant, Vanessa shows Barbara printed-out insults that the girls have made about her online.
 Barbara goes to the school to address the situation to the principal Miss Jessup (Margo Moorer), who says that she cannot punish verbal abuse.
 Meanwhile, Stacey has made it appear that Vanessa copied her assignment when it was actually vice versa; it is resolved by the two girls and their mothers with Miss Jessup.
 Vanessa's spirits are suddenly lifted when she is told that she is still invited to Stacey's birthday party and that it is being changed to the following night.
 She and Barbara arrive at a club, where the party supposedly is, but it turns out that Stacey lied, causing Vanessa to break down and attempt suicide by overdose.
 She is taken to the emergency room and subsequently treated.
-Emily accuses Stacey of nearly killing Vanessa and is the only one of her peers to visit her in the hospital and befriend her.
+During a class session, Emily accuses Stacey of nearly killing Vanessa by her actions and is the only one of her peers to visit her in the hospital and befriend her.
 Back at home, Barbara comes upon a group chat, where some students at the school taunt Vanessa and urge her to really kill herself.
-Barbara prints out the group chat's messages and Miss Jessup threatens to expel the students who made the comments.
+Barbara prints out the group chat's messages and Miss Jessup suspends Nikki, Tiffany and Ezra from school for a week while setting up a new policy.

 Upon returning to school, Vanessa and Stacey reunite and chat online after the latter apologizes for everything.
 Stacey sends the chat to Nikki, who prints it out and derisively reads it with Tiffany's help to Vanessa in the crowded hallway after the graduation ceremony.
 Vanessa confronts Stacey in front of everyone, seeing right through her lies.
 Everyone applauds as a humiliated Stacey walks out of the school, disbanding the bullying clique.
 Barbara watches with pride as Vanessa and Emily hug and leave together for an after-party.